wp-plugins/powerpress/readme.txt

 == Changelog ==

+== 0.9.10 ==
+* Released on X/X/2009
+* Fixed code that detects media information when encountering redirects.
+Bug only affected users who did not have cURL configured in PHP.

 = 0.9.9 =
 * Released on 9/12/2009
 * No longer checking content type returned from servers, check effected video podcasters who have no control of their servers.